mrtheduts/powderpunk_mmo/logs/dev_ideas.md

 # Dev Ideas record

+## 2020-08-22
+### Design Ideas
+- Crafting system includes magic.
+Different MP costs for differents functions - like "All targets within ranged", "Single Target", element, if inflicts damage or status;

+### Implementation Ideas
+- Make user actions an Interface, to be implemented by two specifics classes: Telnet feedback and gui feedback(?).
+Ex: Player-Entity has the "Shout" action.
+It uses it, but how the action is perceived by the user changes accordingly to the plataform he's in.
+It will be a part of the game engine;

 ## 2020-08-21
 ### Design Ideas
 - Standalone client cancelled.
 Only telnet remains for text (check integration with telegram bots to use it);